 Remote controls are especially helpful for butt toys, IMO, and the Rimming Plug’s even more so because of the huge amount of possible rotating + vibrating combos.
 There are so many different ways a partner can play with you if you give the controls over to them, for example!

 Patterns and vibrations: 6 rotation speeds for the rimming beads; 9 rhythmic speeds and patterns for the vibrating body, whose intensity changes based on what the rimming beads are doing.
 The combinations seem endless.

 Noise level: 5 out of 10.
 Several of the settings are a bit drill-like, but the noise is muted when it’s inside me.

 Ease of use: Extremely easy, and hands-free.
 4-button controller makes the speeds simple to adjust.
 And it’s fun to play with!

 Anal safety: Not only anal-safe, but specifically designed for butts!

 Standard price: $145 for the Petite; $150 for the Rimming Plug 2, which is an inch longer.

 Find at: Peepshow Toys; SheVibe; Vibrant; Good Vibrations

 I hope you’ve found this guide useful!
-If you’d like to support my writing, consider making your next sex toy purchase—whatever it is—after clicking through my affiliate links.
+If you’d like to support my work, consider making your next sex toy purchase—whatever it is—after clicking through my affiliate links.
 Doing so costs you absolutely nothing (you can even save money by using discount code FELICITY at the all-body-safe sellers Peepshow Toys, Spectrum Boutique, and Vibrant), and I only recommend reputable, discreet online sex shops.